Logitech/vr_ink_sdk/Assets/UnitySampleProjects/UnitySample_LegacySteamVR/Readme.md

 We recommend that you use the **ModelNumber_String property** to detect if the pen is connected.
 You can detect if the VR Ink is connected using the *logitech_* string.
 When you have the game window in focus you can **press P** on the keyboard to print the different property strings in the Unity console.

-## Logitech VR Ink Grip Pose VS Pointer Pose
+## Grip Pose VS Pointer Pose

 It is important to be familiar with the Microsoft documentation ( [grip vs pointer pose](https://docs.microsoft.com/en-us/windows/mixed-reality/gestures-and-motion-controllers-in-unity#grip-pose-vs-pointing-pose)) regarding the different type of poses that you could define for a 6DOF controller.
 This document references **Pointer Pose & Grip Pose** through the rest of the content.

 <br>

-In the scene `Logitech VR Ink Grip Pose VS Pointer Pose`, you  `Pointer pose` and `Grip Pose` in the hierarchy under the `[CameraRig]`.
+In the scene `Logitech VR Ink Grip Pose VS Pointer Pose`, you see `Pointer pose` and `Grip Pose` in the hierarchy under the `[CameraRig]`.
 If your application **displays real hands** it is recommended to use the `Grip Pose` transform to display the 3D model of the hands.

 The Grip pose for the VR Ink is defined as in the screenshot below: